twbs/bootstrap/site/content/docs/5.0/migration.md

 ### Docs

+- Renamed "Screen readers" helper page to "Visually hidden", and filename to `visually-hidden`
 - Renamed "Checks" page to "Checks & radios", and filename to `checks-radios`
 - Improved documentation of check/radio powered button groups